 Investment Philosophy

-There are hundreds of ways to make money investing in real estate.
+There is an infinite number of ways to make money investing in real estate.

 The main characteristics that define a great, value-add deal: